behreajj/AsepriteAddons/README.md

 # Aseprite Add-ons

 An appendix to the Medium article, ["How To Script Aseprite Tools in Lua"](https://behreajj.medium.com/how-to-script-aseprite-tools-in-lua-8f849b08733).
 Open scripts from the `dialogs` directory in Aseprite to see results.
-Keyboard shortcuts can be assigned to scripts by going to `Edit > Keyboard Shortcuts` (`Ctrl+Alt+Shift+K`) and looking in the `Menu` category, then in the `Scripts` heading.

 ## References